 Trying to understand how people work.
 I try to engage in both theory and practice, which means I'm always cycling between writing to understand a topic, then finding ways to test those ideas in the "real world."

-I spent the last few years trying to understand parasocial communities and reputation-based economies, which I first explored as an independent researcher at Protocol Labs.
-I put those ideas into practice by joining Substack, where I worked until recently.
+Previously, I explored parasocial communities and reputation-based economies as an independent researcher at Protocol Labs.
+I put those ideas into practice by joining Substack as their second employee, focused on the writer experience.

 For future updates, you can sign up for my newsletter, where I share my writing, notes, and anything interesting I've read.

 If you'd like to get in touch, find me on Twitter @nayafia or email email@example.com.